itz-A53-K/doctors_appointment_system/README.md

 Now navigate to the directory where the 'manage.py' file is located.
 Open the terminal (Windows default terminal or any other terminal) at that location and run the following commands: (The terminal location should look something like this: ``` C:\Users..\doctorAppointment> ``` )

-1) Run the command ``` pip install -r requirements.txt ``` .
+1) Run the command ``` pip install -r requirement.txt ``` .
 This command will download all the required modules/packages.

 2) Run ``` python manage.py runserver ```.